DFOglider/gliderBallastingApp/README.md

    `install.packages('devtools')`.

 4. After installing all the required packages, run `01_readSourceAndArchive1999toPresent.R` to read in all HL_02 data since 1999.
+The user will have to be connected to the Network to be able to access the data.
    Note that `reReadData` on `line 6` should be toggled appropriately.
 If it is the users first time reading in all of the data, it is recommended that it be set to `TRUE`.
-Once all of the archive data is read in once, it can be set to `FALSE` for future use, and it will only read in newly added data to the archive and will always read in any data that is not in the archives, and is still in the source directory.
+Once all of the archive data is read in once, it can be set to `FALSE` for future use.
+When set to `FALSE` it will only read in newly added data to the archive and will always read in any data that is not in the archive and is still in the source directory.
 Note that it is best to run this script while in the office.
 Over VPN it could take some time.

 5. Once all HL_02 data is read, run the app by clicking "Run App" at the top of the code editor.

-5. Once the app is running, choose the dates for deployment and recovery, and apply the options that are of interest.
+6. Once the app is running, choose the dates for deployment and recovery, and apply the options that are of interest.
 The app will always initialize the deployment date near the current date and the recovery date three weeks after deployment.